 About the gardens

-South Park Gardens is a triangular shaped Victorian garden, laid out in a Beaux Arts style.
+South Park Gardens is a triangular shaped Victorian garden, laid out in a Beaux-Arts style.
 It is 2.4 hectares in size and located just off the Broadway in central Wimbledon.
 It is bordered by Trinity, Dudley and Kings Roads and lies within the South Park Gardens Conservation Area.
 The gardens have been included in the English Heritage Register of Parks and Gardens of Special Interest as Grade II.
 The gardens are considered by the London Borough of Merton as a 'flagship' open space due to their historic and horticultural merit.

-- Ornamental gardens
+- Ornamental gardens and fountain